 - Prior to the distribution of ballots, an email will be sent out by the individual conducting the election and include the following:

 - A list of nominees that have confirmed their willingness to be placed on the ballot.

 - Ballot boxes will be picked up by the individual conducting the election.
 The tellers will count the ballots and then seal them in an envelope.
 Tellers will forward the ballots in a sealed envelope and report the tallied results to the individual conducting the election.
-The teller's report will include the following:
+The tellers’ report is confidential and will only be shared with the person conducting the election.
+In the case of a contested election, see section below.
+The tellers’ report will include the following:

 - Total number of ballots counted.

 - The number of votes broken down by the voting choices on the ballot.